Azathothas/Stars/README.md

 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) – Master programming by recreating your favorite technologies from scratch.
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) – 📚 Collaborative cheatsheets for console commands

+<div id="marko"></div>

+## Marko

+- [Zigistry/Zigistry](https://github.com/Zigistry/Zigistry) – A place where you can find all the libraries that suit your Zig lang needs. ⭐️ Please star to support this work!

 <div id="mathematica"></div>

 ## Mathematica